catch-software/EnterpriseTester-API-Examples/CSharp/ApiClient/README.md

 Methods that return HttpResponseMessage
 ---------------------------------------

-For API resources that are difficult to represent in swagger (such as search queries, TQL aggregate queries etc.) you may find that the method returns an HttpResponseMessage - this allows you to then deserialized the response any way you like.
+For API resources that have responses which are difficult to represent in swagger (such as search queries, TQL aggregate queries etc.) you may find that the method returns an HttpResponseMessage - this allows you to then deserialize the response any way you like.

 Here is an example of retrieving the results of a GROUP BY TQL query: